Rodans3k/sofware-house-task-1/readme.md

 npm run build
 ```

+3. copy database file into `app/` project directory as database.json, or provide path in env variable `DB_FILE_PATH`

-3. run application using
+4. run application using
 ```bash
 npm start
 ```

 ## Using the application

-At `http://localhost:3000/docs/` there is full openapi specification of available endpoints.
+At `localhost:3000/docs/` there is full openapi specification of available endpoints.
 Note: Using swagger UI it's possible to query those endpoints from browser.

 ## Application development